Meltrust/keeper-tapsy/README.md

 ## Built With

 - Ruby v2.7.3
-- Ruby on Rails v6.1
+- Ruby on Rails v6.1Its n
+- JWT encoder/decoder for API authentication